openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Intro.md

 1. [Plugin class](@ref plugin):
 	- Provides information about devices of a specific type.
-	- Can create an [executable network](@ref executable_network) instance which represents a Neural Network backend-specific graph structure for a particular device in opposite to the InferenceEngine::ICNNNetwork interface which is backend-independent.
+	- Can create an [executable network](@ref executable_network) instance which represents a Neural Network backend specific graph structure for a particular device in opposite to the InferenceEngine::ICNNNetwork interface which is backend-independent.
 	- Can import an already compiled graph structure from an input stream to an [executable network](@ref executable_network) object.